pedromn0/cardmon-milestone-2/README.md

 ### Media
 - The images from all Pokemon come from [PokeAPI](https://pokeapi.co/).

+- The Pokeball image utilised called [pokeLogo](https://www.pikpng.com/pngvi/xxRxTm_brik-pixel-art-pokemon-pokeball-clipart/) in the project came from this website https://www.pikpng.com/

 ### Acknowledgements

-- I received inspiration for this project from X
+- The inspirations for this project was no special game or website to be mentioned here but all memory cards games already played by me.